 “Yes, well.
 Sorry to hear that.
 Have we at least figured out… if we are?”

 The quiet responses (there are some awkward coughs) are enough to make Eria cry again.
 The communists know: it’s impossible to overthrow what you don’t understand.
-So the first order of business, as the Comintern demanded, is to analyse the country’s political economy and the historical context.
+So the first order of business, as the Comintern demanded, is to analyse the country’s political economy and its historical context.
 Twelve years on, no one has a single clue what they’re up against, let alone what they’re talking about.
 Chiga provided the most useable material history so far, but people hesitate to use a traitor’s work:

 The sound of a bell ringing instantly stops the discussion – immediately, the cacophoners do what they never have and listen.
 An unknown comrade steps forward, holding a ringed chime.
 They stand out amidst the mishmash of factory workers, farmhands who snuck in by country train, eager intellectuals, and class traitors.
 Standing out over their faded silks, is the wooden mask they wear.
 It resembles the Fafa, an old folklore character.
 A blind and capricious crone with the smile of a scarecrow: it shows up in nice dreams to wake you up from them – not corrupting, but interrupting.
 Their voice speaks: